 Graph Theory and Combinatorics MATH-42021/52021.
-Home Work 6, due on Tuesday, July 5 Instructor: Prof. Artem Zvavitch 10 points (+ an extra problem for 10 points)
+Home Work 6, due on Saturday, June 27 Instructor: Prof. Artem Zvavitch 10 points (+an extra problem for 3 points + an extra problem for 10 points)

 Problem 1.
-Draw all nonisomorphic trees with six vertices.
+Draw all non-isomorphic trees with six vertices.

 Problem 2.
-Consider an undirected connected graph G such that the number of edges in G is less then the number of vertices, show that G is a tree.
+Consider an undirected connected graph G such that the number of edges in G is less than the number of vertices, show that G is a tree.